History of the Jews in Antwerp: Early history

 A new group of Jewish immigrants started to settle in Antwerp in the early 16th century, when the city became a relatively safe haven for crypto-Jews fleeing the persecutions and the expulsions in the Iberian Peninsula.
-An often tenuous presence was maintained for the next century and a half, although Jews were not allowed to acquire citizenship and persecution was common.
+An often tenuous presence was maintained for the next century and a half, although Jews were not allowed to acquire citizenship and persecution was common under Spanish rule and many Jews were expelled.
+Some returned after the Peace of Westphalia.